guymargalit/poool-party/posts/learning-how-to-code.md

 But how do we "style" the div?

-You'll see this is done for us already "className={styles.container}".
-This goes to the styles file we imported and gets the styles for "styles.container".
+You'll see this is done for us already `className={styles.container}`.
+This goes to the styles file we imported and gets the styles for `styles.container`.
 Those look like this:

 ```css
 .container {